ChristopherRogers1991/mycroft-hue/README.md

 ## Configuration

+*Note:* You may need to restart Mycroft (or at least the skills service), for configuration changes to take effect.

 If you need to adjust any settings of this skill, you can do so at https://home.mycroft.ai/#/skill.
 Alternatively:

 Add the block below to your mycoft.conf file (`~/.mycroft/mycroft.conf`), and make any necessary adjustments there.